-- we may also serve a Planning Contravention Notice or PCN which requires the developer to provide further information to the authority
+- serve a Planning Contravention Notice, or PCN, which requires the developer to provide further information to the authority

 - try to get a full picture of the situation by investigating the planning history of the site, photographs and information from other agencies

 - pass on any relevant information to other agencies, such as the Highway Authority or Environment Agency, who may have an interest in the case

 - decide on an appropriate course of action

 If we establish that there has been no breach of control you will be advised in writing.

 Investigating complaints is often complex and time consuming.
 In order to make most effective use of staff resources, it is usually necessary to give priority to those cases where the greatest or irreversible harm is being caused.
 The following is a guide to how cases are prioritised: